-Wolf scores 2 as Cologne beats relegation rival Bielefeld
+Wolfsburg up to 3rd in Bundesliga, Wolf scores 2 for Cologne

+Freiburg midfielder Baptiste Santamaria had a hat trick of missed chances either side of halftime, sending one header over the bar, another header onto the bar, and hitting a long drive which skimmed the outside of the post.

+Soon after, Weghorst could have tightened Wolfsburg’s hold on the game but shot against the base of the post from close range.
+The third goal came eventually when midfielder Yannick Gerhardt knocked in a cross for his first league goal of the season.
+Freiburg stayed in ninth place.
-COLOGNE, Germany (AP) — Two goals from Marius Wolf lifted Cologne to a 3-1 win over Arminia Bielefeld on Sunday in a game between two teams trying to avoid relegation from the Bundesliga.

-Cologne moves up two places to 14th with its second win of 2021, dropping Bielefeld into 16th and a relegation playoff spot.
+Earlier, two goals from Marius Wolf lifted Cologne to a 3-1 win over Arminia Bielefeld in a game between two teams trying to avoid relegation.
+Cologne moved up two places to 14th with its second win of 2021, dropping Bielefeld into 16th and the relegation playoff spot.

 Wolf gave Cologne the lead with a goal on the rebound in the 10th minute after Ellyes Shkiri’s header was palmed away by the goalkeeper at a corner.
 He added the second 18 minutes later with a powerful low volley off a misplaced headed clearance.